What Is the Difference between Indian and Pakistani Food?

 The Hazaragi cuisine of the Hazara people of Balochistan and neighbouring Afghanistan is influenced by Central Asian, Persian and South Asian cuisines.
 Largely centred around bread, some classic examples of Hazara cuisine include Tawa bread which has been baked on a hot plate, as well as bread cooked in a tandoor.

-Balochi cuisine is from a region which not only covers the Balochistan province of Pakistan but also the Sistan and Baluchestan of neighbouring Iran and the Balochistan area of Afghanistan too.
+Balochi cuisine is from a region which is not only the Balochistan province of Pakistan but also the Sistan and Baluchestan of neighbouring Iran and the Balochistan area of Afghanistan.
 Popular dishes that have gained fame across Pakistan include Sajji (skewered chicken cooked over a fire) and Dampukht, a fatty meat dish.
-The Baloch people living on the coast also have their own fish recipes.
+The Baloch people living on the coast also have their fish recipes.

 Indian Cuisine

 Indian cuisine is so diverse due to its vast landmass and cultural and religious history.
-Although some regional cuisines of India can also be found in Pakistan, due to the geographical locations, there are many other factors that give Indian cuisine its own uniqueness such as the cultural and religious lifestyles of the people who live there and the climate.
+Although some regional cuisines of India can also be found in Pakistan, due to the geographical locations, many other factors give Indian cuisine its uniqueness such as the cultural and religious lifestyles of the people who live there and the climate.

 For example, India offers an astounding variety of vegetarian dishes and due to the tropical climate as you travel further south, you will find many dishes are coconut-based, something that is not common in Pakistani cooking.
 Indian food tends to be on the spicier side too and spices such as Hing (asafoetida), mustard seeds and curry leaves are used more often in Indian recipes.